DanielDixon324/Learning-Python/README.md

 Test 3 - Hangman.
 I took this as a coding prompt from a python coding ideas website and it was a good challenge for my skill level at the time.
 It used different libraries, different algorithms and just all round a lot more detailed code.

 Test 4 - Dice.
+I'd made this one on a whim after not doing python for a little while, it was to just remind myself how the specific pieces worked and get me back on track to learning Python.

 Test 5 - URLs.
+I wished to move on to code that interacts with the system more as I enjoy learning how to integrate code with equipment, my first attempt at doing so involved working on accessing website code from using python.